TheFlav/Freeplay_joystick_i2c/uhid/gamepad/README.md

   - **~/status_led** : Read/Write : Set LED ouput mode.
 Off(**0**), On(**1**), Blink slow(**2**), Blink fast(**3**).
   - **~/status** : Read/Write : Driver current state. **0**:closed(gracefully), **1**:noraml run mode, **2**:deadlock mode(no report update, last report centers all axis, buttons all unpressed).

-  Note on Read/Write: If file changes, register will be updated but the opposite is true as well.
+  Note about values update priority (dev):
+  1. Variables updated by program will update file and register values.
+  2. File modification time changes, program variable and register values will be updated IF field allow RW.
+If not, file will be overwrite with current program variable value.
+  3. If register value changes, both file value and program variable will be updated.
 <br>

 ## Repository files